Coping With Bad Weather

 Plastic bags: Each firework is placed in a bag, staked, then another bag is placed over the top.
 This method is generally used at the point of setting the fireworks out.

-Both methods are equally effective and our Fireworks Forum community (who between them fire thousands of displays a year) are equally split between each method.
+Both methods are equally effective and firework enthusiasts seem equally split between each method.
 It really just comes down to what personal preference you have.
 Personally, I’m a plastic bag person because I find it quick and easy.
 But for our village display we use clingfilm because we like to waterproof all of the fireworks several days in advance.

 Let’s take a look at each method in more detail.